Descent Before Hardness: Orbit-Gap Obstructions in Exact Certification: Approximation Stability Near Orbit Gaps

+Then $\Opt_U(0)=\{a\}$ and $\Opt_U(1)=\{b\}$, so the unique coordinate is relevant and the empty coordinate set is not sufficient.
+Define the perturbed utility by

+Then $\Opt_{U'}(0)=\Opt_{U'}(1)=\{a,b\}$, so the coordinate is irrelevant and the empty coordinate set is sufficient.
+The two utilities are uniformly $\eta$-close, hence uniformly $\varepsilon$-close.
+Arbitrarily small uniform perturbations can change the exact optimizer quotient and the induced relevance profile. \end{proof}

+The factor $2$ in the strict-gap hypotheses is the endpoint of this uniform perturbation argument: one action value may move down by $\delta$ while a competitor moves up by $\delta$, closing a gap of $2\delta$.
+Corollary~\ref{cor:small-uniform-perturbations-can-flip-relevance} gives the matching failure mode: without strict margin control at that scale, uniformly close presentations can have different exact relevance profiles.

-\leanmetapending{\LHrng{FR}{288}{301}} \begin{proposition}[Global Approximation Stability Under Uniform Strict Gaps] Let $D$ and $D'$ be decision problems on the same coordinate space, and suppose their utilities are uniformly $\delta$-close.
-If every state of $D$ has a strict optimal action whose utility gap exceeds $2\delta$, then $D$ and $D'$ have the same optimizer quotient, the same sufficient-coordinate family, the same relevant-coordinate set, and the same minimal sufficient sets. \end{proposition}
+\leanmetapending{\LHrng{FR}{288}{290}, \LHrng{FR}{300}{301}} \begin{proposition}[Global Approximation Stability Under Uniform Strict Gaps] Let $\mathcal D$ and $\mathcal D'$ be decision problems on the same coordinate space with utilities $U$ and $U'$, and suppose their utilities are uniformly $\delta$-close.
+If every state of $\mathcal D$ has a strict optimal action whose utility gap exceeds $2\delta$, then $\Opt_{\mathcal D}(s)=\Opt_{\mathcal D'}(s)$ for every state $s$.
+Consequently, $\mathcal D$ and $\mathcal D'$ have the same optimizer quotient, the same sufficient-coordinate family, the same relevant-coordinate set, and the same minimal sufficient sets. \end{proposition}

 \begin{proof}[Proof sketch] Fix any state $s$ with strict optimizer $a^\star$ and gap $\gamma_s>2\delta$.
 For every competitor $b\neq a^\star$,